Module 25: Title Screen and Game Flow

 - "New Game" starts fresh in Willowbrook with 3 Potions and 100 gold

-- "Continue" loads the last save
+- "Continue" opens the save slot dialog and loads the selected save

 - Defeating the Crystal Guardian shows the ending and credits